8 Bulbs To Plant Now For Spring Blooming

 Amaryllis: This classic holiday flower is a very popular stocking stuffer, and like the paperwhites, you can either grow them indoors or outdoors.
 Indoors, they’ll bloom for around eight weeks, and if you want, you can transition them to outdoors afterward.
 Their large flowers are always sure to turn heads, and it’s pretty amazing how fast they grow.
 If you’ve got kids who want to try their hand at growing plants, amaryllis would be an awesome starter project for them, with quick growth results that they can see each day.

-Now, where might you find all these fabulous flowering corms?
-At Plants For All Seasons, of course!
+Who’s the best source to grow spring blooming bulbs?
+Plants For All Seasons, of course!
 Swing by the shop this week to pick some up and try to get them in the ground as soon as possible.
 The less time they’re exposed to air, the better!